Toberumono/WRF-Runner/README.md

 		bash <(wget -qO - https://raw.githubusercontent.com/Toberumono/Miscellaneous/master/java/sudoless_install.sh)
 		```
 		+ For information on what the script does, see its section in the readme of my [Miscellaneous](https://github.com/Toberumono/Miscellaneous#htujsi) repo.
 	3. Install [Linuxbrew](https://github.com/Homebrew/linuxbrew#install-linuxbrew-tldr).
-Run one of the following: (For systems that use `yum`, replace `apt-get install` with `yum install`)
+Run one of the following:
 		1. If you have sudo privileges, do the following:
-			1. Run the following script to get the required libraries:
+			1. Run the following script to get the required libraries (For systems that use `yum`, replace `apt-get install` with `yum install`):

 				```bash
 				sudo apt-get install build-essential curl git m4 ruby texinfo libbz2-dev libcurl4-openssl-dev libexpat-dev libncurses-dev zlib1g-dev